By Alexi Falson, 13 May, 2022

 Our Verdict: Is the Toyota Fortuner Worth it?

 As we’ve come to expect from a manufacturer like Toyota, the Fortuner is a vehicle that has hit each and every important consideration in its design brief.
 It has no problem accommodating a large family, while providing them with a powerful and comfortable platform to enjoy school runs and weekends away in a large, spacious and practical cabin.
 While it might be showing some signs of its age inside the cockpit, overall, the Fortuner is an exceptional offering in a competitive market segment, and is well-and-truly deserving a spot on your seven-seat SUV shortlist.
-On that note, if you’re in the market for a new car, you can get a free quote and see how much OnlineAuto can save you on your next car, or call us on 1300 719 925
+On that note, if you are planning to buy a new car, you can get a free quote and see how much OnlineAuto can save you on your next car, or call us on 1300 719 925

 Five Specs You Need to Know